UNINETTSigma2/documentation/training/material/2021-autumn/notes-day3.md

     - More info [on file transfer](https://documentation.sigma2.no/files_storage/file_transfer.html)

 - is the NIRD toolkit quota to be considered part of a project quota, or the request to enable the toolkit is essentially an application to extend the project quota?
-    - Storage quota in the Toolkit is the same as your NIRD project quota, however compute quota is seperate from this and is connected to a namespace on the service platform.
+    - Storage quota in the Toolkit is the same as your NIRD project quota, however compute quota is separate from this and is connected to a namespace on the service platform.
 (See the link below to getting started).
         - I meant cpu quota, actually.
     -  You can apply for resources through the application form.
     - For more information, please check out the [getting started guide for the NIRD Toolkit](https://documentation.sigma2.no/nird_toolkit/getting_started_guide.html)